 The capital city of Costa Rica is San José.

 From the perspective of the rest of the world, Costa Rica has consistently been rated among the top nations on many basis of measurement, especially as concerns the HDI, or Human Development Index.
 The New Economics Foundation rated Costa Rica first in its Happy Planet Index, twice, and has also rated Costa Rica as the “Greenest” country in the whole world.

-Currently, the president of Costa Rica is Laura Chinchilla.
+Currently, the president of Costa Rica is Carlos Alvarado Quesada.
+He was preceded by Laura Chinchilla.
 Chinchilla’s Partido Liberación Nacional (‘National Liberation Party’, her political party) is a member of the Socialist International whose motto is the promotion of “progressive politics for a better world.”